 As of February 2019, Dash was the most popular cryptocurrency in Venezuela according to Der Spiegel.

 In October 2022 Dash had a valued market capitalisation of 450 million USD.

 As of December 12, 2023 Dash ranked 123rd in the largest cryptocurrencies by market capitalization.

 Dash shares many of the same practical uses as Bitcoin, but it also has the added benefit of offering private and instant transactions.

 This makes it potentially more useful than Bitcoin in instances where transaction speed and anonymity are required.

 Here are four ways Dash can be used:

-- Global Transfers: Dash can be used to send money anywhere in the world without going through any middlemen.
+- Global transfers: Dash can be used to send money anywhere in the world without going through any intermediaries.
 This can help users to avoid transaction fees and send money globally quickly.

 - Online retailers: Many online retailers now accept Dash.
 A list of online merchants that accept Dash is listed on the official dash website here.